-The morning sun peered through the windows waking Hermione up.
+The morning sun peered through the windows, waking Hermione up.

-Hermione pulled the covers over her head but no avail.
+She pulled the covers over her head but no avail.
 She could still feel the rays penetrating the sheets and lightly grazing her.
 After a few more minutes, she finally gave up.
 She threw the covers off at last and stumbled to the bathroom.
 Instead of going straight into the bathroom however, she ran into the wall forgetting that she was not indeed in their room but the guest room.

 "Ouch."
 Hermione said rubbing her forehead.

-She finally made it to the bathroom, getting the opportunity to look into the mirror.
+She finally made it to the bathroom, getting her first opportunity to look into the mirror.
 She wished she hadn't upon seeing her reflection.
 Her eyes were puffy and red from crying.
 Her hair was… well she bet her and Bigfoot could compete for the most frightening hair style.
 It would be a tossup on who would win.

 "Ron you bastard."
 Hermione whispered as she felt the refreshing water of the shower surround her.
 She was finally out of tears and now just felt regret.

 Their wedding was supposed to happen in two weeks.
 She would've been Mrs. Ron Weasley in two weeks.
 The day she had been dreaming of since she was fourteen.
-Now twenty-tw0, she only felt bitterly angry.
+Now twenty-two, she only felt bitterly angry.
 How could he do that to her?
 Yes maybe she was a tad boring because she preferred to read more than anything else.
-So what if she didn't dress up and get dolled up all the time?
+So what if she didn't dressed and get dolled up all the time?
 What was the point?
 She already had the man of her dreams.
 Or so she thought.